Welcome to the

 The SFCNS aims to formalise and structure the joint political, educational, and clinical research efforts.
 Regular high-level congresses shall lay the ground for communication and contacts with other medical groups working in the neuroscience field.

-The mission of the SFCNS is to promote collaborations and interactions between clinical neuro-societies in Switzerland in order to enhance interdisciplinary knowledge and overall impact of our disciplines at medical, scientific, public and political level.
+The mission of the SFCNS is to promote collaboration and interaction between clinical neuro-societies in order to enhance interdisciplinary knowledge and the overall impact of our disciplines at the medical, scientific, public and political levels.

-Furthermore, since 2021, the SFCNS has been a co-determining society of the FMH.
+Since 2021, the SFCNS has been a co-determining society of the FMH, reinforcing its role in shaping the future of Swiss healthcare.

 Swiss Brain Health Plan